druminski/raspblue/readme.md

 # Raspblue

-Simple client and server command executor based on Web Bluetooth API.
+Simple client and server implementation using Bluetooth Low Energy in communication.

+Client connects to the server, sends status messages na listens on command to execute.
+Server handles connections, receives status messages and sends commands to execute.

-Dedicated for devices supporting Bluetooth Low Energy like Raspberry Pi 3 B+.
+Client was tested on macOs Mojave, server on Raspberry Pi 3 B+.

 ## How to run it